Select your location for location specific information:

 Apart from a few statutory exceptions, the employment of workers on Sundays and public holidays is subject to approval.

-Provided that the work cannot be carried out on weekdays, authorization for work on Sundays or public holidays is required by law for exceptions in accordance with Section 13 (3) No. 2 a), b), c) of the Working Hours Act (ArbZG):
+Provided that the work cannot be carried out on weekdays, approval for work on Sundays or public holidays is required by law for exceptions in accordance with Section 13 (3) No. 2 a), b), c) of the Working Hours Act (ArbZG), among others:

 You can only apply for permission to work on Sundays and public holidays if you are an employer and the work cannot be carried out on weekdays.